medelman17/tn-justice-bus/memory-bank/progress.md

 ## 7. Decisions Log

 - All previous decisions documented in previous progress.md updates
+- **[2025-04-13]**: Implemented SMS Verification Enhancement with a comprehensive solution:
+  - Created a dedicated database table for storing verification codes with expiration timestamps
+  - Added a new API endpoint with rate limiting for security (5 attempts per hour)
+  - Enhanced the phone sign-in form with offline status indicators and resend functionality
+  - Improved error handling and user feedback with new warning alert variant
+  - Added offline verification storage and automatic sync when connectivity is restored
+  - Implemented HTML entity escaping to fix ESLint issues with apostrophes
 - **[2025-04-13]**: Implemented Justice Bus Events system using JSONB storage for flexibility and future schema evolution.
 - **[2025-04-13]**: Used direct database schema push approach to overcome migration issues with existing schemas.
 - **[2025-04-13]**: Designed comprehensive validation layer with Zod to ensure data integrity for Justice Bus events.